XuRuoyuRoy/Particle-Importance-Analysis/README.md

 # Particle Importance Analysis (PIA) - Demo
 PIA - A Fast Localization Method Under Indeterminate Magnetic Sources

-This repository contains a demo program for **Particle Importance Analysis (PIA)**, a method used for efficient probabilistic estimation and localization.
-This demo showcases the basic functionality of the PIA algorithm.
+This repository contains a demo program for **Particle Importance Analysis (PIA)**, an algorithm designed for efficient localization using Hall sensor data.
+PIA is capable of localizing a **target magnet (IPM)** in the presence of **external magnetic interference (EMSs/EMs/EPMs)**, without requiring prior knowledge of the dipole moments of the surrounding magnetic sources.

+Instead of explicitly subtracting external fields, PIA directly infers the position of the target magnet while simultaneously estimating the dipole moments of interfering sources, enabling **robust and accurate localization in complex magnetic environments**.

 ## 🧪 Usage